 Surging prices are causing Toshiba Corp.
 (6502) to use less in semiconductor production while Siemens AG (SIE) invests in ways to reduce its need in magnetic resonance imaging technology.
 U.S. output is shrinking even as supplies of natural gas, the source of most helium, rise an average of about 4 percent a year.
 That’s because shale deposits, which made up almost a third of U.S. output last year, yield almost none.

 “This is certainly consistent to the pricing pressure we are seeing as an end user,” said Tom Rauch, sourcing manager for General Electric Co.
-(GE)’s health care unit, the world’s biggest maker of magnetic resonance imaging machines, which are built using the gas.
+(GE:US)’s health care unit, the world’s biggest maker of magnetic resonance imaging machines, which are built using the gas.
 “Demand has exceeded supply.”

 Iwatani Corp.
 (8088), a Japanese importer of the gas, forecasts prices will continue to rise as much as 20 percent a year for the foreseeable future.
 Industrial-grade processed helium sells in Japan for as much as 2,000 yen ($21.90) a standard cubic meter, Takanori Yokoyama, a spokesman for Iwatani, said in an e- mail in December.

 Chipmakers use the gas to cool semiconductor wafers during manufacturing, while it’s also used to keep the magnets within MRI machines cool enough for the medical body scanners to operate.
 Japan, the biggest importer, consumed about 7.5 percent of the estimated 6.3 billion cubic feet used worldwide in 2012, according to data from J.R.
 Campbell & Associates in Lexington, Massachusetts.